SyntaxC4/MicrosoftAzureWebSitesCheatSheet/_posts/04-02-01-Microsoft-Azure-CLI-Tools-Powershell.md

 ## Web Site Configuration

-These Cmdlets enable the ability to list or set configuration settings in Windows Azure Web Sites.
+These Cmdlets enable the ability to list or set configuration settings in Microsoft Azure Web Sites.

 {% include html-cli-powershell-get.md %}